-Let me start this book review with a question: Do you own a fitness book?
+Do you own a fitness book?
 If yes, which one is it?
-[Please, leave a comment with its title in the comments section for others to see.]
 If you don’t own one, don’t worry.
-Hopefully my review of The Strength Training Anatomy Workout by Frederic Delavier will persuade you to change that.
+Hopefully this review of The Strength Training Anatomy Workout by Frederic Delavier will persuade you to buy one.

 I am not ashamed to admit that I am a self-confessed book geek (among other things).
 Even though I prefer to do the actual reading on my iPad, I like to own the paper book too.
-Over the years I have amassed a collection of biographies, travel and photography books that are proudly displayed on various bookshelves around the house.
+My book collection includes biographies, travel and photography books.
+They are all proudly displayed on various bookshelves around the house.

 My collection of fitness books, however, is very modest and up until a couple of weeks ago, it only consisted of free books from fitness magazines.
 Don’t get me wrong, even though they are free, these books mostly offer quality information on dieting and exercise.